 Financial Aid awards are not automatically renewed.
 A student must reapply each year to receive an award determination.
-The FAFSA for the current academic year is available on October 1st of the prior year online at https://fafsa.ed.gov.
+The FAFSA for the current academic year is available on October 1st of the prior year online at: fafsa.gov.

 STANDARDS OF SATISFACTORY ACADEMIC PROGRESS